 This way you will be able to assess if that’s the kind of weather that suits you.
 Our interactive weather on the Camino map is also a really useful planning tool, you can find it here: Weather on the Camino.

 Some routes, such as the Via de la Plata particularly the sections in Andalucia and Extremadura will be too hot for Summer, in our opinion.

 Some sections, particularly across mountains, are not recommended for Winter months as snow might make them impassable.

 The most famous route, the Camino Frances is manageable most of the year; apart from the first section across the Pyrenees and other mountainous regions that will be too challenging in the Winter months.

-Coastal routes and sections such as the Portuguese Coastal Way, particularly the first section from Porto to Baiona; and the Finisterre Way are perfect for Spring and Summer, from April to September or even October.
+Coastal routes and sections such as the Portuguese Coastal Camino, particularly the first section from Porto to Baiona; and the Finisterre Camino are perfect for Spring and Summer, from April to September or even October.

 Via de la Plata is best explored in Spring and Autumn, avoiding the hot Summer months across Andalucia and Extremadura.